-In an ideal scenario the health visitor or midwife will pick up on genuine poor gain early and refer the mother to a breastfeeding specialist to protect breastfeeding and ensure the baby gets more milk.
+In an ideal scenario the health visitor or midwife will pick up on genuine poor gain at the first sign of a problem and refer the mother to a breastfeeding specialist to protect breastfeeding and ensure the baby gets more milk.
 A close eye will be kept on the baby’s weight gain by weighing regularly (e.g. weekly or more often).
 An IBCLC lactation consultant will usually take a full medical history, study the baby’s weight chart, watch a breastfeed from start to finish and put a plan in place to increase baby’s intake of milk to get them back on track.

 Step one: feed the baby

 If a baby is considerably underweight it may take time to build his mother’s milk supply and formula may be needed at first unless donor milk is available or unless the baby is of an age when solid foods can fill the gap.
 Mothers who can’t access donor milk and are reluctant to use formula may need gentle counselling to understand that the priority is to rebuild their baby’s bodyweight and energy levels; they need more food.
-It can help the mother to think of formula as a necessary medicine.
+It can help the mother to think of formula as a necessary medicine to supplement direct breastfeeding.

 How to supplement the underweight baby

-Supplements can be given to a baby by an open cup, or by supplementing at the breast (see pictures below).
+Top-up supplements can be given to a baby by an open cup, by supplementing at the breast (when a small tube delivers supplement alongside the nipple (see pictures below) or by finger-feeding (baby suckles a finger with a feeding tube attached).
 A bottle can also be used to give supplements after each breastfeed and may be a good choice for the underweight baby who keeps falling asleep without feeding well.
-Although bottles can sometimes cause problems breastfeeding for some babies due to nipple confusion, these Tips to Bottle Feed a Breastfed Baby can help.
-See our care plan: Supplementing an Underweight Baby for further information.
-Topping up by bottle before a breastfeed is another possibility using the Finish at the Breast Method described by West and Marasco.
+Although bottles can sometimes cause problems breastfeeding for some babies due to nipple preference or confusion, these Tips to Bottle Feed a Breastfed Baby can help.
+Topping up by bottle before a breastfeed is another option.
+See our care plan: Supplementing an Underweight Baby for much more information.
 With more milk inside him, your baby will have more energy to breastfeed effectively.

 Step two: build mother’s milk supply

 With baby’s calorific needs met in the short-term, work can begin on maximising a mother’s milk supply.
-After breastfeeding from both breasts for 20-30 minutes, time spent pumping or hand expressing will stimulate the breasts more effectively than continuing to breastfeed for hours at a time with a baby who isn’t really drinking (and isn’t gaining weight).
+After breastfeeding from both breasts for a combined total of around 20-30 minutes, time spent pumping or hand expressing will stimulate the breasts more effectively than continuing to breastfeed for hours at a time with a baby who isn’t really drinking (and isn’t gaining weight).
 See How to Make More Breast Milk and How to Increase Milk Supply When Pumping for ideas to maximise your supply.